shubhamBafna22022001/Martian_Frost_Identification/README.md

 Project Overview This public repository focuses on the development of a classifier to distinguish images of Martian terrain with frost, contributing to the study of Mars' seasonal frost cycle and its impact on climate.
 The dataset, accessible from dataverse.jpl.nasa.gov, plays a crucial role in identifying low-latitude frosted microclimates.
 The objective is to classify individual tiles into 'frost' or 'background' using binary classification.

 # Code Privacy:
-While the code remains private to preserve intellectual property and research integrity, the repository provides a comprehensive project structure and a detailed project overview.
-This transparency allows users to grasp the objectives, methodology, and significance of the work.
+While the code remains private to preserve intellectual property and research integrity, the repository provides some details about project.
+This transparency allows you users to grasp the objective of the work.

 # Key Steps:
 Data Handling: